ppkgtmm/pk/src/contents/hotel-bookings-etl.md

 Work done to verify correctness of fact table population logic are

-- insertion of data that is yet to be picked up for processing because of possibility to change into staging tables
+- insertion of data that is yet to be picked up for processing into staging tables
 - triggering pipeline that populates fact tables and checking if the data inserted previously is not present in fact tables
 - modification of data in staging tables to be picked up by the pipeline for processing
 - pipeline re-triggering and verifying if the updated data was correctly inserted into fact tables